Anti-Raid/splashtail/README.md

 ## Current

 - **infra** => Core infrastructure for the bot such as `wafflepaw` (monitoring service) our fork of [`nirn-proxy`](https://github.com/anti-raid/nirn-proxy) and our fork of [`Sandwich-Daemon`](https://github.com/anti-raid/Sandwich-Daemon).
-- **botv2** => The core bot interface for AntiRaid, written in Serenity+Poise and Rust
+- **core** => The core modules/code for AntiRaid, written in Serenity+Poise and Rust
+- **services** => The actual runnable services of AntiRaid.
+- **services/rust.assetgen** => This service provides automatic asset generation (used in builds) and initial startup testing (See ``make tests``)
+- **services/rust.bot** and **services/rust.bot.nocluster** => 2 variants of the AntiRaid bot depending on needs. ``rust.bot`` provides a production-ready implementation of AntiRaid with ``mewld`` clustering support. ``rust.bot.nocluster`` provides a variant without any special clustering support and is intended to be used as a base for other scaling technologies.
-- **jobserver** => The jobserver is the component of AntiRaid responsible for handling jobs concurrently to ensure that Bot/API restarts/issues/outages does not affect ongoing backup creations/backup restores/member restores etc. The jobserver also allows code related to core functionality to be shared between the Bot (rust) and the API/website while also being isolated and easily restartable with resumable jobs allowing for greater reliability and scalability.
+- **services/go.jobserver** => The jobserver is the component of AntiRaid responsible for handling jobs concurrently to ensure that Bot/API restarts/issues/outages does not affect ongoing backup creations/backup restores/member restores etc. The jobserver also allows code related to core functionality to be shared between the Bot (rust) and the API/website while also being isolated and easily restartable with resumable jobs allowing for greater reliability and scalability.
-- **webserver** (API) => The API interface for AntiRaid used for third-party integrations and the website
+- **services/go.api** (API) => The API interface for AntiRaid used for third-party integrations and the website
 - **website** => The website for AntiRaid
 - **data** => Miscellaneous stuff such as code used to test the WIP simpleproxy2 as well as database seeds